jaq-lagnirac/cs370-swe/README.md

         python3-dev \
         default-libmysqlclient-dev
     ```
 2) Python offers lightweight "virtual environments" which allow projects to have independent and isolated packages and dependencies.
-Create a Python virtual environment with the following command:
+Create a Python virtual environment with the following commands:
     ```
+    sudo apt install python3-venv
     python3 -m venv .venv
     ```